owengregson/StrikeSync/README.md

 ## API
 Since async listener occurs outside of the main thread, we provide a separate event for cancelling StrikeSync's hit-registration.
-To do this, you can use and hook into the `AsyncHitRegistrationEvent`.
+To do this, you can use and hook into the `AsyncHitRegisterEvent`.
 Remember, though, that your listener is invoked asynchronously, therefore you may NOT safely write to the Bukkit API or perform other actions which must occur on the main thread.
 See Bukkit documentation for more information on this.